Skip to main content

 Data Providers will usually follow one of two patterns:

-1. Digital Twin Repository: Deploying a dedicated Repository for the persistence of digital twins and related data is the most convenient way to get started with the AAS.
-Due to the risk of data duplication and unclear initial ingestion mechanisms, it may not scale to industrial sizes.
+1. Digital Twin Repository: Deploying a dedicated Repository for the persistence of digital twin submodels and related data is the most convenient way to get started with the AAS.
+It bears the risk of data duplication and introduces the necessity for synchronization mechanisms while on the other hand reducing computational load on the authoring systems that the data originates from.

-2. Delegation: Wrapping another API or a database may deploy the Submodel API as a new facade.
-It delegates the incoming requests to the respective backend systems.
-This is particularly feasible in the Catena-X dataspace since offering data to the network requires mappings that are naturally dependent on the data source format.
+2. Delegation: Wrapping an existing API with the AAS-Submodel API yields as a facade that is compliant to CX-0002.
+The wrapper delegates the incoming requests to the respective backend system.
+This is feasible in the Catena-X dataspace since offering data to the network requires mappings that are naturally dependent on the data's source format.
 More on data integration can be found in the corresponding CX e.V. guide.
+Equipping each Business Application with a Submodel-API-Wrapper will lead to a landscape of multiple Submodel-APIs that are linked by the DTR and visible in the Dataspace via a DSP-Connector.

 Notice